sjlloyd07/sjlloyd07/README.md

 ### Hello

-I'm Steve.
-I'm a longtime technology enthusiast with a fondness for trivial knowledge.
-I'm currently learning methods of data analysis with python and SQL.
+I'm Steve, an enthusiastic learner with an addiction to acquiring trivial knowledge.
+Recently, I've been enjoying learning methods of data analysis with python and SQL.
+I'm in the process of transitioning careers from operations management to analytics and am excited about the growing opportunities in the field.

 <!--